autocorr/rfi-diagnostic-plotting/README.rst

 License
 -------
-The pipeline is authored by Brian Svoboda and Urvashi Rao.
+The pipeline is authored by Brian Svoboda, Paul Demorest, and Urvashi Rao.
 The code and documentation is released under the MIT License.
 A copy of the license is supplied in the LICENSE file.